JohnStuartPhil/new-approach-3/README.md

 These lines were shortend to below column 80 by using two methods:

-The first method was to split the original print statement into to print() lines and adjoin them using the ', end=" "' method.
+The first method was to split the original print statement into two print() lines and adjoin them using the ', end=" "' method.

 This is what the code looked like before the error was fixed: